jmagaram/rescript-seq/README.md

 # ReScript Extras

 General-purpose modules for [ReScript](https://rescript-lang.org) projects.
 Includes extensions to `Option`, `Result`, and `Array`.
 Provides a lazy-promise `Task` and `TaskResult`, `NonEmptyArray`, comparison utilities in `Cmp`, and a very simple test runner `Test`.
-Includes experimental `Union` functors that can create, discriminate, and pattern match on untagged unions and a `Literal` module for support.
-To install:
+Includes `Union` functors to create, discriminate, and pattern match on untagged unions of any kind using any programmable criteria.
+The `Literal` module makes it easy to create type-safe types for single values that can be used in unions and elsewhere.To install:

 1. `npm install @jmagaram/rescript-extras`
 2. Add `@jmagaram/rescript-extras` to `bs-dependencies` in your `bsconfig.json`